Yakovlev MC-21: Introduction

+Pre-sanctions plans

 Aeroflot expected to lease 50 MC-21-300s from Aviakapital for 12 to 18 years and a monthly lease of less than $437,282 each.
 By 2018, they were to be delivered from the first quarter of 2020 to the third quarter of 2026, with EASA certification targeted for early 2021.

-Powered by PW1400Gs or possibly PD-14s for the second half, Irkut guaranteed less than 9,865 kg fuel burn on a 1,750 nmi route with a 14 kn tailwind.
+Powered by PW1400Gs or possibly PD-14s for the second half of the delivery, Irkut guaranteed less than 9,865 kg fuel burn on a 1,750 nmi route with a 14 kn tailwind.

 They were guaranteed to reach 2,100h and a dispatch reliability of 96% for the first year, rising to 2,900h and 97% in the second year then 3,750h and 98.5% in the third year.

 In October 2018, fuselage panels for the first customer MC-21 were completed by United Aircraft Corporation subsidiary Aviastar.

-In early 2019, the annual output was targeted from 20 initially to 72 airframes in 2025, towards 100 and possibly 120 later for a forecast of 850 deliveries.
+In early 2019, the annual output was targeted to start with 20 airframes initially, rising to 72 airframes in 2025, with 100 and possibly 120 later for a forecast of 850 deliveries.

 In July 2021 it was reported that Aeroflot would launch the MC-21-300 with its regional subsidiary Rossiya Airlines in summer 2022.

-In September 2021, Evgeny Ditrikh, CEO of GTLK (Public Transport Leasing Company of Russia), stated that the MC-21 project is in need of new government grants.
+In September 2021, Evgeny Ditrikh, CEO of GTLK (Public Transport Leasing Company of Russia), stated that the MC-21 project was in need of new government grants.

-By the end of December 2021, Russian type certification was granted for the MC-21-300 variant powered by PW1400G engines, ahead of its planned introduction with its launch operator Rossiya.
+By the end of December 2021, Russian type certification was granted for the MC-21-300 variant powered by Pratt & Whitney PW1000G engines, ahead of its planned introduction with its launch operator Rossiya.

 Additional testing was still needed for high-altitude, strong crosswinds, and low and high temperatures operations.

-The initial target market is for 800 airframes in Russia over the next 20 years.
+The initial target market was for 800 airframes in Russia over the next 20 years.
+The aircraft was denied European certification on 14 March 2022.

+Post-sanctions plans

+In March 2024, Kommersant reported that the design and testing of new Russian-made equipment would delay the aircraft's service introduction until 2025–2026 and that the MC-21 was currently overweight by 5.75 t, rendering it incapable of meeting its original specifications for operating weight, range, and altitude.
+With a maximum commercial load of 20.3 t, range will be reduced to less than 2,000 km, and the service ceiling will only be 23,000 ft.
+The original specifications reportedly could not be met unless engine thrust increased by 20%, an increase thought to be infeasible in commercial operations.